Al Eqtisadiah: Circulation

 Al Eqtisadiah had a circulation of 76,928 copies in the beginning of the 2000s.
 In 2007 the paper sold about 60,000 copies.
 The paper's website was the eighth among top 63 online newspapers of the Arab world in a ranking published by Forbes Middle East magazine in 2011.

 Chief editors

-Former editor-in-chief of Al Eqtisadiah was Muhammad Faraj Al Tunisi, who resigned due to personal reasons in 2003.
+Former editor-in-chief of Al Eqtisadiah was Muhammad Faraj Al Tunisi, who resigned for personal reasons in 2003.
 He had been in this post since 1992.
 Abdul Wahap Al Faiz was the chief editor of Al Eqtisadiah from 2003 to October 2011 when he was made editor-in-chief of Arab News, replacing Khalid Almaeena.
-Salman bin Yousuf Al Dossary was appointed to post in October 2011.
+Salman bin Yousuf Al Dossary was appointed to the post in October 2011.
 Al Dossari was working as assistant editor in chief of Asharq al Awsat before his appointment.

 TV channel

 There is also a TV channel bearing the same name, Al Eqtisadiah TV, that broadcasts economy news.
 The channel launched its YouTube channel in November 2012.